-I answered a question on SOPA and online piracy for Philosophy in Action Radio on 15 January 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on SOPA and online piracy on 15 January 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should SOPA (Stop Online Piracy Act) be supported or opposed?
 SOPA was recently introduced to the US House of Representatives, then shelved temporarily, and many people are urging businesses and their representatives to oppose it.
 Would the bill promote prosperity and creativity by protecting copyright?
 Or does it justify internet censorship and cripple free access of information through online media?